Healthcare Training Institute - Quality Education since 1979

 I do not categorize partners as betrayer and betrayed because these words can be interpreted by clients as conveying a certain moral righteousness or condemnation.
 The words betrayer and betrayed may also be interpreted by clients as putting the burden of responsibility on one client alone.
 I usually use the term lover to refer to the person with whom the unfaithful partner had an affair, whether or not the affair is still going on.
 Do you use the terms unfaithful, hurt, and lover?
 Or do you have other terms that you use?
 Do you need to reexamine the terminology you are currently using in your couple’s therapy sessions in which infidelity has occurred?

-On this track, we have discussed three therapist judgments that can interfere with counseling couples experiencing an infidelity crisis.
-These three therapist judgments are, judging whether an affair is good or bad, separating the couple into victim and victimizer, and suggesting the couple should stay together no matter what.
+In this section, we have discussed three therapist judgments that can interfere with counseling couples experiencing an infidelity crisis.
+These three therapist judgments are judging whether an affair is good or bad, separating the couple into victim and victimizer, and suggesting the couple should stay together no matter what.
 We also discussed choosing terms in infidelity counseling.

-On the next track we will discuss the psychological impact of an affair on the hurt partner.
+In the next section, we will discuss the psychological impact of an affair on the hurt partner.
 We will specifically discuss the five emotional losses experienced by the hurt partner following the affair.
-These five emotional losses are, the loss of the sense of specialness, the loss of self-respect, the loss of the feeling of control, the loss of a sense of order, and the loss of a sense of purpose.
+These five emotional losses are the loss of the sense of specialness, the loss of self-respect, the loss of the feeling of control, the loss of a sense of order, and the loss of a sense of purpose.

 Walsh, M., Millar, M., & Westfall, R. S. (2019).
 Sex differences in responses to emotional and sexual infidelity in dating relationships.
 Journal of Individual Differences, 40(2), 63–70.